Driesvv14/Seene/README.md

     python Seene.py

 ## Step Four
-Create a IOS Application which shows the statics for each device you are running the script on.
+Create a IOS or Android or Web Application which shows the statics for each device you are running the script on.

 * Launch App
 * Authentication (basic email Firebase)
 * Select device
 * Displays data

-Android version on the way.